artbrock/holochain_docs/App-Testing.md

 When you clone the repo, you will see that it comes with our example chat app, and you will find a "backnforth" scenario with two roles defined: person1 & person2.
 Check out these examples to see how things work.

+> TODO
+> Note, it might make sense to impelment both an automatic backnforth test generator, and also an asynchronous method of testing for the test message arrival (e.g. a message id)